jiarong/VirSorter2/README.md

 # Quality control

 The default score cutoff (0.5) works well known viruses (RefSeq).
 For the real environmental data, we can expect to get false positives (non-viral) with the default cutoff.
 Generally, samples with more host (e.g. bulk metaG) and unknown sequences (e.g. soil) tends to have more false positives.
 We find a score cutoff of 0.9 work well as a cutoff for high confidence hits, but there are also many viral hits with score <0.9.
 It's difficult to separate the viral and non-viral hits by score alone.
 So we recommend using the default score cutoff (0.5) for maximal sensitivity and then quality checking step using checkV.
-Here is a tutorial of [viral identity SOP](link) used in Sullivan Lab.
+Here is a tutorial of [viral identification SOP](link) in Sullivan Lab.

 # More options